ClementTsang/bottom/docs/content/troubleshooting.md

 [sample configuration files](https://github.com/ClementTsang/bottom/tree/main/sample_configs).
 The config files also follow the [TOML](https://toml.io/en/) format.

-Also make sure your config options are under the right table - for example, to set your temperature type, you must set it under the `[flags]` table:
+Also make sure your config option settings are in the right location - for example, to set your temperature type, you must set it under the `[flags]` table:

 ```toml